Home

 In your response to the GF Diet

 One daughter who was negative on the blood tests and negative on the endoscopy, yet fading away, was positive on the antigliadin antibody test.
-Needless to say we were most thankful to get a diagnosis through the stool testing, and the biopsy was of no use.
+Needless to say we were most thankful to get a diagnosis through the stool testing; the blood test and the biopsy were of no use.
+She is the picture of health today.

 Stool testing at EnteroLab is “out of pocket,” but ask for the proper receipts as it may be retroactively covered.
 It will be the best money you have ever spent if you are “sick and tired of being sick and tired,” and especially if you have gotten nowhere with the blood tests.